ioBroker/ioBroker.vis-2-widgets-react-template/README.md

 ```

 - write in object `system.adapter.vis-2-widgets-react-template.0`=>`common.visWidgets.vis2DemoWidget.url` to `http://localhost:4173/customWidgets.js`, with dev-server you have to upload the adapter with the `dev-server upload` command
-- Start the widgets adapter in the widgets-src directory in vite dev mode with the following command:
+- Start the widget project in vite dev mode in its directory (`src-widgets-ts` or `src-widgets-jsvite`) with the following command:

 ```shell
 npm run start
 ```

+- The dev server always uses port 4173 (`--strictPort`).
+If this port is already in use, it stops with an error instead of switching to another port that would not match the URL above.
-- You can then open a browser instance using one of the two launch configurations.
-Dont forget to adjust the webRoot-property according to the name of your src-widget directory.
-Breakpoints can be set in vscode, which will then also stop vscode.
+- You can then open a browser instance using one of the two launch configurations below.
+Don't forget to adjust the `webRoot` property to the name of your widget source directory.
+Breakpoints set in VS Code will then be hit.

 ### Compatibility

 To ensure compatibility between vis-2 and the vis-2 widget during development, the following libraries should be the same versions as in vis-2:

-- @iobroker/adapter-react-v5
+- @iobroker/gui-components
 - @iobroker/types-vis-2
 - @module-federation/vite
 - @mui/icons-material